inner-world/real-estate-website/README.md

 # real-estate-website
-A simple website built with HTML, CSS &amp; JS - Inner World Design
+A simple website built with HTML, CSS and JS - Inner World Design 2021